minutelab/mless/README.md

 * `mless.mlab` script - this script will start the mless container in Minute Lab
 * `ddns.dynu.sh` - this is a template for a script that will register to [dynu](https://www.dynu.com) dynamic DNS service.
 If this is what you are using copy it to `ddns.sh` and edit it to put your credentials and host name.
-  As `mless.mlab` starts it will execute this script to register the updated IP.
+  As `mless.mlab` starts it executes this script to register the updated IP.

   If you are using another service you can put another script there.

 #### First example